alexlogorz/alix-cli/README.md

 alix help
 ```

-**Important**: Double quotation marks must enclose the products link.

-Example usage
+Example usage to gets the products title
 ``` bash
 alix -t "link to aliexpress product"
 ```

-This will extract the title from the AliExpress product.
+**Important**
+1. Double quotation marks must enclose the products link
+2. This tool has only been tested on https://aliexpress.us

 ## Support
 If you need assistance regarding this tool, please reach me at alogorzmedia@gmail.com